 Dynamic personas v.s. fixed personas.
 To further investigate the importance of dynamically identifying personas for each task instance instead of fixing a general persona, an ablated variant of SPP, SPP-Fixed-Persona, is introduced.
-For SPP-Fixed-Persona, we modify the prompt (Figure 17) to force the personas to be fixed as an "AI Assistant" and an "Expert".
-Comparing SPP and SPP-Fixed-Persona in Figure 4b, we have the following insights: (1) SPP consistently outperforms SPP-Fixed-Persona across all tasks, suggesting that dynamic, fine-grained personas are more effective than fixed, general personas.
-Qualitative examples in Figure 5 and 13 shows that the fine-grained personas such as "Film Expert" and "Sports Enthusiast" correctly provide the answers, while the fixed persona "Expert" fails.
-(2) SPP-Fixed-Persona also
+For SPP-Fixed-Persona, we modify the prompt (Figure 16) to force the personas to be fixed as an "AI Assistant" and an "Expert", while keeping all the information in the demonstration examples intact.
+Figure 5 shows the comparison between SPP and SPP-Fixed-Persona.
+Main insights include: (1) SPP consistently outperforms SPP-Fixed-Persona across all tasks, suggesting that dynamic, finegrained personas are more effective than fixed, general personas.
+Qualitative examples in Figure 6 and 12 shows that the fine-grained personas such as "Film Expert" and "Sports Enthusiast" correctly provide the answers, while the fixed persona "Ex-

-Figure 5: Qualitative examples on Trivia Creative Writing comparing SPP, CoT and SPP-Fixed-Persona.
-While CoT provides reasonable intermediate steps, it still struggles with factual hallucination.
+Figure 6: Qualitative examples on Trivia Creative Writing comparing SPP, CoT and SPP-Fixed-Persona.
 SPP v.s.
+CoT demonstrates that while CoT provides reasonable steps, it still struggles with hallucination.
+SPP v.s.
 SPP-Fixed-Persona reveals that dynamically identified fine-grained personas, such as the "Film Expert," tend to outperform the fixed general persona of an "Expert.
-More examples can be found in Figures 11, 12, and 13.
+More examples can be found in Figures 10, 11, and 12.

-suffers from the early-termination problem as defined in §3.4, where the LLM stops collaboration before providing the final answer as if it were waiting for external inputs.
+pert" fails.
+(2) SPP-Fixed-Persona also suffers from the early-termination problem as defined in §3.4, where the LLM stops collaboration before providing the final answer as if it were waiting for external inputs.
+Details can be found in Appendix D.